Kenxiz/MultiFuse/README.md

 MultiFuse's Database Management System feature enables developers to easily store and retrieve data from both JSON and SQL databases.
 This feature provides a lightweight and efficient way to handle data storage within a project, without the need for a full-scale database system.

-### Account Management System

-MultiFuse's account management system feature is designed to provide a simple and secure way to manage user accounts within a project.
-The feature includes a range of functions for user authentication and password management.

 ### Encryption/Decryption

 MultiFuse's encryption and decryption feature provides a simple and secure way to encrypt and decrypt data within a project.
 This feature includes a range of encryption algorithms, including AES and RSA, to ensure that data is kept secure.